Uttarakhand: Human chain formed to demand widening of road | Headlines

 Uttarakhand: Human chain formed to demand widening of road

-A resident said that he is part of an indefinite fast until this demand is fulfilled by the government.

 "Four of us are on an indefinite fast until our demands are met," he said.
-(ANI)
+The demonstrations were going on for the last 36 days in the Ghat Bazar area by the rural population.

+Today, the taxi union and trade unions decided to form a human chain to voice their demand.
+From morning 11 am, people from Ganesh Nagar, Sera, Thirpak, Nandprayag among other places formed the human chain.

+The Police administration had to toil hard to disperse the rural population from the demonstration site.
+There was a traffic jam for around half an hour at the demonstration site.
+The demonstrators have said that once the government initiates any positive steps then only the demonstration will end.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)